jakubkinst/Android-StatefulLayout/README.md

 `SimpleStatefulLayout` extends `StatefulLayout` and **adds couple of useful states** for most apps - `State.OFFLINE`, `State.PROGRESS`, `State.EMPTY`.
 It provides customizable layout placeholder for these states as well as a way to provide completely custom layouts for the states.

+You can also customize this by extending the class or adddd states by using `setStateView()`.

 ### Example
 ```xml
 <cz.kinst.jakub.view.SimpleStatefulLayout